Best-Ever Southwestern Black Bean Dip has been my gluten-free party and grill-out staple for years!

 This recipe is courtesy of Iowa Girl Eats, http://iowagirleats.com.

-This chip dip is unbelievably fresh and you can feel good about eating it since it’s packed with veggies, protein, and fiber vs heavy, creamy chip dips.
+This chip dip is unbelievably fresh and you can feel good about eating it since it’s packed with vegetables, protein, and fiber vs heavy, creamy chip dips.
 Perfect for when the weather warms up.
 Enjoy!